St. Patrick's Day

 Where can bodies be buried in Indiana?

-In Indiana, bodies must be buried in established cemeteries within a "reasonable time after death".
-(Indiana Code § 23-14-54-1.)
 If you want to bury a body on private land and you live in a rural area, you may be able to establish a family cemetery.
 Check with the county or town clerk for any local zoning laws and other ordinances you must follow.
 If you are permitted to create a family graveyard, you should draw a map of the land showing where the graveyard is located and file it with the property deed, so the location will be clear to others in the future.
-You or the funeral director must get a burial permit before disposing of the body from the local health officer in the county where the death occurred.
+You or the funeral director must get a burial permit from the local health officer in the county where the death occurred before you can bury the body or transport it out of the county.
 (Indiana Code §§ 16-37-3-10 and 16-37-3-11.)
-A transport permit is necessary if the body is transported by common carrier.
+A transport permit is necessary if the body will be transported by common carrier such as airplane or train.
 (Indiana Code § 16-37-3-12.)

 Where can we store or scatter ashes after cremation in Indiana?